 CIOs are starting to use different AI and machine learning capabilities to improve IT service management processes....

-Using AI in ITSM processes, in principle, makes a lot of sense due to the volume of data ITSM systems generate.
-The systems collect lots of data about what's being requested, along with information about when, by whom and why.
+Applying machine learning to ITSM processes, in principle, makes a lot of sense due to the volume of data ITSM systems generate.
+The systems collect lots of data about what's being requested, along with information about when, why and by whom.
 This data also provides a glimpse into the IT assets and processes that are in place and can help identify who owns them, how they are used and whether they are still relevant.

 "Data is the fuel that AI needs to deliver relevant and valuable insights," said John Peluso, CTO of AvePoint's Public Sector.
-Quick wins from applying AI in ITSM come from insights that can help IT organizations prioritize ITSM issues, take preventative action, improve time to resolution and ultimately boost employee productivity.
+Machine learning generates insights that can help IT organizations prioritize ITSM issues, take preventative action, improve time to resolution and ultimately boost employee productivity.

 Ready to dig a little deeper?
-Here are 10 ways in which machine learning and AI in ITSM is changing how IT services are delivered.
+Here are 10 ways in which AI and machine learning use cases in ITSM are changing how IT services are delivered.

 1. Automatic categorization of incidents using chatbots

 Chatbots integrated into ITSM infrastructure can be used to categorize the underlying problem in employee requests.
-For example, Genpact recently went live with the BMC Chatbot integrated with BMC Helix SaaS suite, which automated connectivity with ITSM infrastructure across cloud and on-premises infrastructure.
+For example, Genpact has added the BMC Chatbot to its BMC Helix SaaS suite, which automates connectivity with ITSM infrastructure across cloud and on-premises infrastructure.
 The chat interface simplified the ability to prioritize and automate level one and two service requests for 50,000 Genpact users.

 2. Intelligent assignment for incoming requests

 Service desk teams have different skill sets, and some are better at resolving different types of IT requests than others.
-Using AI in ITSM can automatically triage tickets to the correct support groups without having to have humans up front reading the content in the ticket to make a decision, said Equinix's Wagle.
+Incorporating AI in ITSM can automatically triage tickets to the correct support groups without having to have humans up front reading the content in the ticket to make a decision, said Milind Wagle, CIO at Equinix Inc.